bcfus/unstoppable-stack/README.md

 5. **Fund this new wallet with at least 5 AKT** (5,000,000 UAKT) by transferring 5 AKT or more to the displayed wallet address.

 ## Step 3 - Deploy front-end to Skynet
 Deployment of the front-end to Skynet is **handled automatically** in this repository, using **GitHub Actions**.
-When any update to the [application/frontend/](https://github.com/bcfus/unstoppable-stack/tree/master/application/frontend) directory is pushed, the Action workflow will be run automatically by GitHub.
+When any update to the `application/frontend/` directory is pushed to the *master* branch, the Action workflow will be run automatically by GitHub.
 This [workflow](https://github.com/bcfus/unstoppable-stack/blob/master/.github/workflows/frontend.yml) tests, builds, and deploys the static files to **Skynet**.

+This GitHub workflow is based on the excellent write up by **Karol Wypchło** [https://blog.sia.tech/automated-deployments-on-skynet-28d2f32f6ca1](https://blog.sia.tech/automated-deployments-on-skynet-28d2f32f6ca1) and uses his pre-built Skynet deploy Action.

 ## Step 4 - Configure Handshake domain
 ...